ReactiveHTML/rimmel/README.md

 ## Extensible Components (AKA: Mixins)
-Mixins are an exciting by-product of dynamic sinks, which allow you to inject pretty much anything at any time (event listeners, classes, attributes, etc) into a target "host" element by means of emitting a `DOM Object` ­­­— a plain-old object whose properties and methods represent DOM attributes and event listeners.
+Mixins are an exciting by-product of dynamic sinks, which allow you to inject pretty much anything at any time (event listeners, classes, attributes, etc) into the target "host" element by means of emitting a `DOM Object`­— a plain-old object whose properties and methods represent DOM attributes and event listeners.

 <br>